Med-Echbiy/UnlockIt/README.md

 3. Enter your Steam API key
 4. Start adding games to your library

+## 📖 Guide

+### Supported Emulators

+UnlockIt currently supports the following Steam emulators for achievement tracking:

+- **ALI213** - Full support for achievement tracking and playtime monitoring
+- **RUNE** - Compatible with most games and features
+- **Codex** - Works with achievement unlocking and progress tracking
+- **Online Fix** - Supports online features and achievement synchronization

+### Adding Games with Emulators

+#### Method 1: Direct Game Addition

+1. Launch UnlockIt
+2. Click "Add Game" or use the "+" button
+3. Navigate to your game's installation folder
+4. Select the game executable
+5. UnlockIt will automatically detect supported emulators

+#### Method 2: Emulator Compatibility Fix

+If your game doesn't appear or isn't working properly with UnlockIt:

+**Step 1: Backup Original Files**

+1. Navigate to your game's installation directory
+2. Locate the `steam_api.dll` file
+3. Rename it to `steam_api.dll.bak` (this creates a backup)

+**Step 2: Install ALI213 Emulator**

+1. Copy the ALI213 SteamEmu files from the `ALI213 SteamEmu` folder from the repository:
+   - `steam_api.dll`
+   - `steam_api64.dll`
+   - `valve.ini`
+2. Paste these files into your game's installation directory in where you found the original `steam_api.dll`.

+**Step 3: Test Game Launch**

+1. Try launching your game
+2. If the game launches successfully, you can now add it to UnlockIt
+3. UnlockIt should now be able to track achievements and playtime

+**Step 4: Rollback if Needed**
+If the game fails to launch after applying the ALI213 emulator:

+1. Delete the recently pasted ALI213 files:
+   - `steam_api.dll`
+   - `steam_api64.dll`
+   - `valve.ini`
+2. Rename `steam_api.dll.bak` back to `steam_api.dll`
+3. This means the game is not currently supported 😢

+### Troubleshooting

+#### Game Not Detected

+- Ensure you're pointing to the correct game executable
+- Check that the emulator files are in the same directory as the game
+- Verify that the `valve.ini` file has the correct game configuration AppID

+#### Achievements Not Tracking

+- Make sure UnlockIt is running before launching the game
+- Check that the game is added to your UnlockIt library

+#### Game Won't Launch

+- Follow the rollback steps above to restore original files
+- Try running the game as administrator
+- Check Windows Defender or antivirus settings (emulator files might be flagged)

+### Best Practices

+1. **Always backup original files** before applying emulator fixes
+2. **Test one game at a time** when applying emulator changes
+3. **Keep UnlockIt running** while playing games for proper tracking
+4. **Check compatibility** before purchasing 😂 or installing new games

 <!-- ### Notification Settings

 - Configure achievement notification sounds